oracle/cloud-native-devops-workshop/customize/README.md

 Once you logged in click on top right corner into the context menu marked with sign "+" and select **Import repository**

-In the field Old repository type: `https://github.com/oracle/cloud-native-devops-workshop.git` and in the Name field type `cloud-native-devops-workshop`.
+In the field Old repository type: `https://github.com/oracle/touch-the-cloud-workshop.git` and in the Name field type `touch-the-cloud-workshop`.
 Press the button **Begin import**

-After the import is done your repository is available at `https://github.com/YOUR_GITHUB_USERNAME/cloud-native-devops-workshop`.
+After the import is done your repository is available at `https://github.com/YOUR_GITHUB_USERNAME/touch-the-cloud-workshop`.

 #### Modify the content in personalized workshop ####

 The easiest possibility to customize is available through deleting not needed content.
 So if you would like to deliver that content only with a subset of tutorials then modify the Table of Content file.
-To do so open your repository in the browser `https://github.com/YOUR_GITHUB_USERNAME/cloud-native-devops-workshop`.
+To do so open your repository in the browser `https://github.com/YOUR_GITHUB_USERNAME/touch-the-cloud-workshop`.

 Select the file **README.md**.